Adenion/blog2social-api-php-sdk/README.md

 print_r($networks);
 ```

+---

 ## Connect a Social Media Account

-Create an authorization link for a social media account.
+Generate an authorization URL to connect a social media account.

 Example: Connect a Facebook Page.